OpenMendel/TraitSimulation.jl/docs/src/index.md

 Recall that this phenotype is special, in that the [OrdinalMultinomialModels](https://openmendel.github.io/OrdinalMultinomialModels.jl/stable/#Syntax-1) package provides Julia utilities to fit ordered multinomial models, including [proportional odds model](https://en.wikipedia.org/wiki/Ordered_logit) and [ordered Probit model](https://en.wikipedia.org/wiki/Ordered_probit) as special cases.

+For this model, we have intercept parameters $\theta_1 \le \cdots \le \theta_{J-1}$ enforce the order between the categories and $\boldsymbol{\beta}$ reflects the effects of the linear predictors under the proportional hazards model.
+The effect sizes can be interpreted as the expected change of the response variable on an ordered log-odds scale for each unit increase in the predictor.

 ```julia
 θ = [1.0, 1.2, 1.4]